An Excerpt: Apistli

 “May we draw strength from each other, and return strength to each other.”

-“Yes,” said Huin, also smiling.
+“Yes,” said Huin.
 “But, actually, before it was Kuautlali, it was the greeting of the Way of Endless Water.
 Long ago, before it was made illegal and we were driven underground, the Way of Endless Water was practiced throughout all of Temictlan.
 But especially here in Kuautlali, where there were many devotees.
 And so, although most Kuautlali don't know it, much of their culture comes from the Way.
 Like this greeting.”

 The monk who'd set the fire had completed his work.
-He knelt before the pot with his eyes closed and his head bowed.
+He knelt before the pot with his head bowed.
 His prayers completed, he refolded the buckskin, now empty, and returned it to the straw pack.
 From the straw pack, he drew a small cup, and a ladle.
 Gingerly, he ladled some of the tea into the cup, and set the cup before Apistli.
 His work completed, he returned to his place at the flank of the line, bringing with him the straw pack.

 “Why?” asked Apistli again.
 “Why me?
 Why this request?”